Romanesque architecture: Use of the term Romanesque

-The first use in a published work is in William Gunn's An Inquiry into the Origin and Influence of Gothic Architecture (London 1819).
-The word was used by Gunn to describe the style that was identifiably Medieval and prefigured the Gothic, yet maintained the rounded Roman arch and thus appeared to be a continuation of the Roman tradition of building.

-The term is now used for the more restricted period from the late 10th to 12th centuries.
 The term "Pre-romanesque" is sometimes applied to architecture in Germany of the Carolingian and Ottonian periods and Visigothic, Mozarab and Asturian constructions between the 8th and the 10th centuries in the Iberian Peninsula while "First Romanesque" is applied to buildings in north of Italy and Spain and parts of France that have Romanesque features but pre-date the influence of the Abbey of Cluny.
+The Romanesque style in England and Sicily is still referred to as Norman architecture.
+A "dazzling" style developed in Pisa in the mid-11th century is called "Pisan Romanesque".

+Eric Fernie writes that by the beginning of the 21st century there is "something like agreement" on the characteristics of the Romanesque style.
+Some researchers argue that due to an "astonishing diversity" of the Romanesque buildings, a unanimous definition is impossible: "[n]o single model, no single rule, ever seems adequate to prevail", and the Romanesque should be treated as a "collection of trends".
+Despite disagreement, the term became a "common currency", and is universally accepted at least for convenience.

 Scope

 Buildings of every type were constructed in the Romanesque style, with evidence remaining of simple domestic buildings, elegant town houses, grand palaces, commercial premises, civic buildings, castles, city walls, bridges, village churches, abbey churches, abbey complexes and large cathedrals.
 Of these types of buildings, domestic and commercial buildings are the most rare, with only a handful of survivors in the United Kingdom, several clusters in France, isolated buildings across Europe and by far the largest number, often unidentified and altered over the centuries, in Italy.
 Many castles exist, the foundations of which date from the Romanesque period.
 Most have been substantially altered, and many are in ruins.

 By far the greatest number of surviving Romanesque buildings are churches.
 These range from tiny chapels to large cathedrals.
 Although many have been extended and altered in different styles, a large number remain either substantially intact or sympathetically restored, demonstrating the form, character and decoration of Romanesque church architecture.